picmac/treazrisland/infra/README.md

 - [`backend/.env.docker`](../backend/.env.docker)
 - [`frontend/.env.docker`](../frontend/.env.docker)

 Edit these files (or provide overrides) before running Compose.
 Secrets—such as database passwords or ScreenScraper credentials—must be injected via environment variables or Docker secrets; never commit plaintext secrets to the repository.
+For Prometheus bearer authentication, copy `infra/monitoring/secrets/metrics_token.sample` to `infra/monitoring/secrets/metrics_token` and paste the same value used for `METRICS_TOKEN` in the backend environment file.

 ## Local development stack